 2. Toothpaste tablets

 Toothpaste tablets have become one of the most convenient options for eco-friendly consumers.
 They are a great alternative to classic toothpaste when travelling and are made from 100% natural ingredients.

-While some brands like LUSH’s toothy tabs do come in plastic containers, you can also find brands that have ditched the plastic altogether and embraced glass packaging and biodegradable, compostable cornstarch packaging instead.
+While some brands like LUSH’s toothy tabs which do come in plastic containers, you can also find brands that have ditched the plastic altogether and embraced glass packaging and biodegradable, compostable cornstarch packaging instead.

-3/ Natural toothpaste in plastic-free tubes
+3. Natural toothpaste in plastic-free tubes